-agreement for students and parents/carers facilities and internet: Mount House School Name of student: When using the school's ICT facilities and accessing the internet in school , I will not: Use them for a non-educational purpose Use them without a teacher being present, or without a teacher's permission Use them to break school rules Access any inappropriate websites Access social networking sites (unless my teacher has expressly allowed) owed this as part of a learning activity) Use chat rooms Open any attachments in emails, or follow any links in emails, with nout first checking with a teacher Use any inappropriate language when communicating online, inclu- uding in emails Share any semi-nude or nude images, videos or livestreams, even if I have the consent of the person or people in the photo/video Share my password with others or log in to the school's network up to the school of the school sing someone else's details Bully other people Use AI tools and generative chatbots (such as ChatGPT or Google Bard): During assessments, including internal and external assessments, and coursework To present Al-generated text or imagery as my own work I understand that the school will monitor the websites I visit and my use of the school's ICT facilities and systems.
+agreement for students and parents/carers

+Name of student:

+When using the school's ICT facilities and accessing the internet in school, I will not:

+- Use them for a non-educational purpose - Use them without a teacher being present, or without a teacher's permission - Use them to break school rules - Access any inappropriate websites - Access social networking sites (unless my teacher has expressly allowed this as part of a learning activity) - Use chat rooms - Open any attachments in emails, or follow any links in emails, without first checking with a teacher - Use any inappropriate language when communicating online, including in emails - Share any semi-nude or nude images, videos or livestreams, even if I have the consent of the person or people in the photo/video - Share my password with others or log in to the school's network using someone else's details - Bully other people - Use AI tools and generative chatbots (such as ChatGPT or Google Bard): - During assessments, including internal and external assessments, and coursework - To present AI-generated text or imagery as my own work.

+I understand that the school will monitor the websites I visit and my use of the school's ICT facilities and systems.

 I will immediately let a teacher or other member of staff know if I find any material which might upset, distress or harm me or others.

 I will always use the school's ICT systems and internet responsibly.

 I understand that the school can discipline me if I do certain unacceptable things online, even if I'm not in school when I do them.

-Signed (student): Date: Parent/carer agreement: I agree that my child can use the school's ICT systems and internet when appropriately supervised by a member of school staff.
+Signed (student): Date:

+Parent/carer agreement: I agree that my child can use the school's ICT systems and internet when appropriately supervised by a member of school staff.
 I agree to the conditions set out above for students using the school's ICT systems and internet, and for using personal electronic devices in school, and will make sure my child understands these.

 Signed (parent/carer): Date: